'Carterland' puts a positive spin on an oft-disparaged presidency

 You won't hear in Carterland about Carter's much-mocked "lust in my heart" phrasing in a Playboy interview, which nearly capsized his election effort.
 Nor more than glancing references to blocks-long gas lines.
 And there's a bit of artful fudging around the Iran hostage crisis that dragged down the final year of his presidency.

 The Pattiz Brothers are unapologetic partisans.
 But the filmmakers know how to tell a good story about the political capital Carter expended, pushing a renegotiated Panama Canal treaty through Congress.
-Or appointing Federal Reserve chief Ben Bernanke, who Carter knew would tame inflation by raising interest rates and almost certainly dooming his re-election efforts.
+Or appointing Federal Reserve chief Paul Volcker, who Carter knew would tame inflation by raising interest rates and almost certainly dooming his reelection efforts.

 Or defying the oil industry by turning vast swaths of Alaska into National Parkland, which prevented drilling for a generation and made him arguably the most conservation-minded president since Teddy Roosevelt.